-Dioxins and polychlorinated biphenyls (PCBs) are groups of compounds.
-Some of the dioxin and PCB congeners may be carcinogens at low levels of exposure over extended periods of time.
+Dioxins and polychlorinated biphenyls (PCBs) are persistent environmental pollutants resulting from industrial processes.
+Their toxicity varies, but some of the dioxin and PCB congeners may be carcinogens at low levels of exposure over extended periods of time.

 - There are no tolerances or other administrative levels established by the FDA for dioxins in animal food.